 - The Mighty Thor:

-- Incredible Hercules: The Olympian Gods reinvent themselves in a more contemporary appearance, with Olympus appearing as a corporation and the underworld basically being a Vegas casino.
+- The Olympian Gods reinvent themselves in a more contemporary appearance, with Olympus appearing as a corporation and the underworld basically being a Vegas casino.

 - End of Days: Satan makes use of this trope, with a dose of Evil Is Cool.

-- In the film version of Thor, Loki comes to Earth wearing a nice suit.
+- Thor: Loki comes to Earth wearing a nice suit.

-- In Time Bandits, God appears wearing a three-piece suit.
+- Time Bandits: God appears wearing a three-piece suit.

-- God in Oh, God!! didn't really look like that, it's just what John Denver's character perceived him as.
+- Oh, God!!: God didn't really look like that, it's just what John Denver's character perceived him as.
 At least, until the sequels where God still looked like George Burns.
 While he wasn't exactly fashionable, he could easily blend in with modern day society.

-- In Daughter of the Lioness, the god Kyprioth wears opulent raka garb (although Aly, being Tortallan, finds it garish rather than fashionable).
+- Daughter of the Lioness: The god Kyprioth wears opulent raka garb (although Aly, being Tortallan, finds it garish rather than fashionable).

-- In The Stand, the demonic Randall Flagg is dressed as a handsome man in jeans and a flannel shirt, and his hair styled in a waving mullet.
-His real form, however--let's just say he won't win any beauty contests.
+- The Stand: The demonic Randall Flagg is dressed as a handsome man in jeans and a flannel shirt, and his hair styled in a waving mullet.
+His real form, however—let's just say he won't win any beauty contests.

 - Percy Jackson and the Olympians: While the Greek gods are often shown wearing clothing styled after ancient Greek fashions, they're just as often depicted as wearing modern clothing thematically connected to their divine natures and roles, some more fashionable than others.
 Zeus, for instance, is usually described as wearing pinstriped suits similar to what a businessman might wear, while Aphrodite usually wears highly fashionable designer clothing.
 Other gods' outfits, while still thematically appropriate, are perhaps less fashionable than these, such as Poseidon's Hawaiian shirt and beach shorts and Ares' biker leathers.